ilovejs/AlgorithmComplexity/README.md

 Algorithm Complexity
 ===================

-Annotations library for Java enables you to document algorithm complexity for your methods.
+Java annotations library which lets you document contract of your methods in terms of algorithm complexity.

-It comes with an IntelliJ IDEA plugin which detects trivial algorithm complexity problems in your code based on defined annotations.
+It comes with an IntelliJ IDEA plugin which detects trivial algorithm complexity problems in your code based on the contract.

 ## Example: